|FA SEM 16||ENGL 20200 01||World Literature II (GE-Lit/CrsClt)|

 British Society for Eighteenth-Century Studies.
 (October 28, 2010 - Present).

-Recently, Carnes joined an action committee to form the International Society for Heresy Studies.
+Carnes serves as the Webmaster for the International Society for Heresy Studies.
 This organization promotes a nonsectarian approach to the study of heresy, blasphemy, and nonbelief in art and literature.
 For more information on this organization, you may contact Carnes or visit the society’s website, heresystudies.org.

 |Switchboard (636) 949-2000